dotnet/linker/docs/fixing-warnings.md

 the method at all when trimming and use something else which is trim-safe.
 If you're writing a library and it's not in your control whether or not to call the method and you just want to communicate to *your* caller, you can also add `RequiresUnreferencedCode` to your own method.
-This silences all linker warnings in *your* code, but will produce a warning whenever someone calls your method.
+This silences all trimming warnings in *your* code, but will produce a warning whenever someone calls your method.

 If you can somehow determine that the call is safe, and all the code that's needed won't be